amintimany/iris/README.md

 This version is known to compile with:

- - Coq 8.19.2 / 8.20.1 / 9.0.0
+ - Coq 8.19.2 / 8.20.1 / Rocq 9.0.0
  - A development version of [std++](https://gitlab.mpi-sws.org/iris/stdpp)

-Generally we always aim to support the last two stable Coq releases.
+Generally we always aim to support the last two stable Rocq releases.
 Support for older versions will be dropped when it is convenient.

-If you need to work with older versions of Coq, you can check out the [tags](https://gitlab.mpi-sws.org/iris/iris/-/tags) for old Iris releases that still support them.
+If you need to work with older versions of Rocq, you can check out the [tags](https://gitlab.mpi-sws.org/iris/iris/-/tags) for old Iris releases that still support them.

 ### Working *with* Iris

 To use Iris in your own proofs, we recommend you install Iris via opam (2.0.0 or newer).
-To obtain the latest stable release, you have to add the Coq opam
+To obtain the latest stable release, you have to add the Rocq opam
 repository:

-    opam repo add coq-released https://coq.inria.fr/opam/released
+    opam repo add rocq-released https://rocq-prover.github.io/opam/released/

 To obtain a development version, also add the Iris opam repository:

     opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git

 Either way, you can now install Iris:
-- `opam install coq-iris` will install the libraries making up the Iris logic, but leave it up to you to instantiate the `program_logic.language` interface to define a programming language for Iris to reason about.
+- `opam install rocq-iris` will install the libraries making up the Iris logic, but leave it up to you to instantiate the `program_logic.language` interface to define a programming language for Iris to reason about.
-- `opam install coq-iris-heap-lang` will additionally install HeapLang, the default language used by various Iris projects.
+- `opam install rocq-iris-heap-lang` will additionally install HeapLang, the default language used by various Iris projects.

 To fetch updates later, run `opam update && opam upgrade`.